 Aside from the cherry blossom, the chrysanthemum (kiku in Japanese) is considered to be Japan’s national flower, since it is associated with the Imperial Family.
 Not only does it appear on the Imperial Seal of Japan, but the monarchy is also referred to as the Chrysanthemum Throne.
 Many family crests have also featured this flower, which is a symbol of longevity.
 You can see it on the 50-yen coin, too.

 Because of the chrysanthemum’s significance, there are several flower festivals dedicated to it, and here are a few of them.
-In most cases, they not only display the flowers but also sell seeds and young chrysanthemums that you can grow on your own.
+In most cases, they not only display the flowers, but also sell seeds and young chrysanthemums that you can grow on your own.

 Jindai Botanical Gardens

-Takahata-fudoson
+Takahata-fudoson Temple

 Held at Takahata-fudoson Kongo-ji, this is one of the Tama area’s biggest chrysanthemum festivals.
 There is a plant sale, as well as displays, judging of the competitive entries, and workshops, too.
-The temple is a five-minute walk from Takahatafudo Station on the Keio Line or Tama Monorail.
+The temple is a 5-minute walk from Takahatafudo Station on the Keio Line or Tama Monorail.

-Kameido Tenjin
+Kameido Tenjin Shrine

 Well known for its wisteria festival in spring, Kameido’s signature shrine also has chrysanthemums to enjoy in autumn.
 This festival is a 15-minute walk from Kameido Station.
 You can pair a visit with a twirl around the historical Asakusa area.

-Shinjuku Gyoen
+Shinjuku Gyoen Garden

 Held annually since 1929, the Shinjuku Gyoen exhibition includes specially planted flowerbeds as well as temporary arrangements.
 The garden has been growing chrysanthemums since 1904 and although there’s a small fee to get in, it’s well worth it.
 See what else there is to do in Shinjuku.